elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 The `after` clause will be executed regardless of whether or not the tried block succeeds.
 Note, however, that if a linked process exits, this process will exit and the `after` clause will not get run.
 Thus, `after` provides only a soft guarantee.
+In this case, `after` works just fine, because the opened file is also linked to the current process and will always get closed if the current process crashes, independent of the `after` clause.

 Sometimes you may want to wrap the entire body of a function in a `try` construct, often to guarantee some code will be executed afterwards.
 In such cases, Elixir allows you to omit the `try` line: